-Part of the UK Overseas Territory of Tristan da Cunha, Gough Island is home to more than eight million breeding birds from at least 24 different species, including highly threatened species such as the Atlantic yellow-nosed albatross, Atlantic petrel, MacGillivray’s prion, Gough bunting and Tristan albatross.
-The Critically Endangered Tristan albatross, one of the world’s greatest wanderers, is in need of an eleventh-hour intervention.
+Part of the UK Overseas Territory of Tristan da Cunha, Gough Island is home to more than eight million breeding birds from at least 24 different species, including highly threatened species such as the Endangered Atlantic yellow-nosed albatross, Atlantic petrel and MacGillivray’s prion, and the Critically Endangered Gough bunting and Tristan albatross.

 Mice were accidentally introduced by sailors to the remote Gough Island during the 19th century.
-These rodents have now colonised this World Heritage Site and learnt to exploit all available food sources on the island – including seabirds.
+These rodents colonised this World Heritage Site and learnt to exploit all available food sources on the island – including seabirds.
 Video cameras reveal how the mice eat the flesh of live seabird chicks – and, more recently, live adult birds too.
-Tristan albatross chicks weigh up to 10kg but the open wounds inflicted by the mice – who are a fraction of their size – frequently lead to their deaths.
+Tristan albatross chicks weigh up to 10kg but the open wounds inflicted by the mice – who are a fraction of their size – frequently lead to chick deaths.

-The RSPB and Tristan da Cunha have developed an ambitious programme to save the Tristan albatross and other highly threatened species on Gough, such as MacGillivray’s prion and Atlantic petrel by removing the island’s mouse population.
+The RSPB and Tristan da Cunha developed an ambitious programme to save the Tristan albatross and other highly threatened species on Gough, such as MacGillivray’s prion and Atlantic petrel by removing the island’s mouse population.
 We attempted this in 2021 but, sadly, in early 2022 we learned that mice were still present on the island.